 Private music lessons are also available and include Piano, Vocals, Strings (violin, cello), Woodwind (recorder, flute, saxophone, clarinet), Brass (trumpet, horn, euphonium, trombone, tuba) and Percussion (orchestral, drum kit).

-The ADEK inspectors found that "The range of curricular and extracurricular choices is outstanding and there are very good links between areas of learning."
+In 2017-18, the ADEK inspectors found that "The range of curricular and extracurricular choices is outstanding and there are very good links between areas of learning."

 Between Grades 2 and 10 SZPAB uses standardized MAP testing to monitor the progress of students in advance of their commencement of their High School Diploma studies.
 Students in Grade 8 also participate in the PSAT tests.
-The school has also introduced a specialized university and career counseling program.
+The school has also introduced a specialized university and career counselling program.

 SZPAB is housed in a purpose-built modern building with a range of high quality indoor and outdoor facilities.
 Indoor facilities include five Science laboratories, two LEGO innovation Rooms, two specialist Digital Learning rooms, a Green Studio and specialist Music, Drama, Art and Technology Rooms, a Sportshall and Canteen.